TravorLZH/TravorOS/README.md

 - `include`: It contains C headers of the drivers and remainder of `libbc`.
 I organized string operations into [string.h](https://github.com/TravorLZH/TravorOS/blob/master/include/string.h), and the rest in [basic.h](https://github.com/TravorLZH/TravorOS/blob/master/include/basic.h).
 System calls are declared in [api.h](https://github.com/TravorLZH/TravorOS/blob/master/include/api.h).

-This is project contains only ｓｅｖｅｒａｌ `Makefile`ｓ.
+This is project contains only several `Makefile`s.
 It really makes up challenge to my ability of organizing code.
 At first, I used multiple `Makefile` in each folder, but now I get rid of that.
 I can simplify this project more!